-Please note that MoneyGram and Green Dot MoneyPak, are not acceptable methods of paying electric bills.
+Please note that MoneyGram, Green Dot MoneyPak, and Bitcoin, are not acceptable methods of paying electric bills.
 Our approved third-party payment agent is Western Union.

 Reminder: If you receive a call from someone demanding immediate payment of your electric bill, do not provide any information about your account.
 Ask for the individual’s name and phone number, and say you will call back.
 Call our Customer Service Center in Hilo at 969-6999, in Kona at 329-3584, or in Waimea at 855-4605 to report the call.